vik-s/quartz/content/projects/newsletter/long form/How to get design simulation right.md

 ### What do these models look like?

-The electrical model of an amplifying device such as a MOSFET or Bipolar transistor is quite a lot more complicated that what is typically shown in textbooks.
-The commonly used small signal model of a MOSFET shown below is sufficient for a conceptual understanding and some simple estimations, but are not practical for the real world.
+The electrical model of an amplifying device such as a MOSFET or Bipolar transistor is quite a lot more complicated than the small signal model of a MOSFET often shown in textbooks.
 The simple model does not account for all the physics of a transistor, will not scale properly with device sizing or support advanced nonlinear simulations.

 "Real" device models consist of extensive equations written in Verilog-A or C that are implemented as a model framework.
-The equations are based on the analytical charge transport equations and are designed to exhibit a lot of the physics the actual transistor does.
+The equations are based on the analytical equations for currents and charge storage, and are designed to exhibit a lot of the physics the actual transistor does.
 Charge transport in modern devices are however so complicated that there are usually substantial number of "fitting factors" used to account for various effects.

 These models are usually provided by the foundry who employ a team of device modeling engineers to extract these models.
 The role of the device modeling engineer is to find the values of the coefficients of the equations so that the model predicts the current and charge dependence on voltage, temperature and frequency.
 Usually extensive device level measurements are required for fitting of device models.